-2.2.2: Community meetings Phase I: figures and outcomes
+3.2.2: Community Meetings Phase I: Figures and Outcomes

 The 62 meetings we eventually held before the elections, then, were attended by 2749 people.
-Across the whole group women were slightly outnumbered by men (48% to 52%); however amongst young people under 25, girls had the edge at 53.5%.
-58% of our attenders were under 25; since 18-24 year-olds account for just 36% of the population in Egypt (Barsoum et al 2010: 3), and few of our attenders could be classed as children, we knew we had effectively attracted young people of an age to take part in shaping their country's future.
+Across the whole group women were slightly outnumbered by men (48 percent to 52 percent); however amongst young people under 25, girls had the edge at 53.5 percent.
+58 percent of our attendants were under 25; since 18-24 year-olds account for just 36 percent of the population in Egypt (Barsoum et al 2010: 3), and few of our attendants could be classed as children, we knew we had effectively attracted young people of an age to take part in shaping their country's future.

 As we have seen, South Sinai Bedu are educated, work and think very differently from the general Egyptian population.
 What was the practical effect of these differences on people's voting intentions?
-The IRI poll found 95% of its Egyptian responders were somewhat or very likely to vote in the elections then scheduled for September 2011.
+The IRI poll found 95 percent of its Egyptian responders were somewhat or very likely to vote in the elections then scheduled for September 2011.
 As we might expect, South Sinai departed from the norm.
 At the start of each meeting our facilitators counted all those intending to vote.
-Just 29% initially intended to do so; but by the end of the meetings, that figure had risen to 77% - an increase of 165%.
+Just 29 percent initially intended to do so; but by the end of the meetings, that figure had risen to 77 percent - an increase of 165 percent.